 Renal disease may be seen at any age, but older birds are more likely to develop renal insufficiency.
 Causes are multiple and include glomerulonephropathies, renal tubular gout, and chronic bacterial nephritis.

 Clinical signs include weight loss, depression, polyuria, polydipsia, and articular gout.
-Diagnosis is made based on a persistent hyperuricaemia before and after fluid therapy.
-Imaging (radiographs or CAT scan) may demonstrate small or large kidneys with or without mineralization.
+Diagnosis is made based on a persistent hyperuricemia before and after fluid therapy.
+Imaging (radiographs or CT scan) may demonstrate small or large kidneys with or without mineralization.
 Occasionally, urethroliths may be seen.
 Renal biopsy is necessary for definitive diagnosis.

 Treatment includes supportive care (fluid therapy) and antibiotics as needed based on diagnostics.
 Colchicine (0.04 mg/kg, PO, bid) and allopurinol (10–30 mg/kg, PO, bid) have successfully treated certain disease processes.
 After stabilization, conversion to an appropriate diet should be initiated.
 Essential fatty acids (omega 3) at 0.1–0.22 mL/kg/day, PO, have been used anecdotally to manage renal disease in birds.

 As birds live longer and diagnostic techniques improve, cardiac disease is being diagnosed more frequently.
 It can be difficult to detect and may mimic other problems, such as respiratory disease.
 Cardiac disease has been associated with atherosclerosis in pet birds, and potential risk factors are a sedentary lifestyle, a high-fat diet, and hypercholesterolemia.